susam/dotfiles/debian-vm-setup.md

         git config --global push.default simple
         git config --global credential.helper 'cache --timeout=86400'

+  4. Add desktop user to the sudo group.

+        adduser susam sudo

+  5. Log out, log in again and enter the following command to confirm that the desktop user belongs to the sudo group.

+        groups

 Enable Hinting
 --------------
 The following steps enable font hinting in XFCE 4.10 on Debian 8.0.

   1. Go to Settings > Appearance > Fonts.
-  2. Set 'Hinting' to 'Slight'.
+  2. Set *Hinting* to *Slight*.
-  3. Set 'Sub-pixel order' to 'RGB'.
+  3. Set *Sub-pixel order* to *RGB*.

 I found that Hinting = Medium and Hinting = Full behaved identically.